psaikido/hugle.uk/content/prose/thesium/110-industry.md

 regular prison but then remembered, it was supposed to be a 'lesson' to the populace.

-His body ached from the ill-treatments he had undergone and also from the many extra years he was now carrying.
+His body ached from the ill-treatments he had undergone and also from the extra years he was now carrying.
 Things had gone so swimmingly well at first.
 The Great Counsel ruled with rationality and fairness and all seemed well.
 His voice carried the most weight for those first years but what he hadn't seen coming was that the Exec would grow so powerful.
 All his scientific advances were funded and thereby controlled by the corporate financial structure that had been created.
 It used to confuse him, how it came about, but now it seemed clear enough.
 As the Exec accreted more and more wealth, as corporations absorbed corporations and he transformed into the Chief Exec, he had begun to act just like the High Neem before him.
 He even sat in the throne for counsel meetings.
 His 'suggestions' became 'decrees' in all but name.
 The professor had become an employee.

 An industrial revolution turned the society inside out at a dizzying speed.
 The Execs, back then there were many, swept the Neemian feudal system aside and